-After the successful completion of the paper, the students will be able -
+Learning Outcomes: After the successful completion of the paper, the student will be able:

-1. Explain the newly established field of cultural studies, its concerns and approaches.

-- 2. Determine interdisciplinary approach and analysis of cultural issues including literature and language. - 3.
-Analyze the social and political contest in which culture does it manifest itself.
+- 1. Explain the newly established field of cultural studies, its concerns and approaches. - 2.
+Determine interdisciplinary approach and analysis of cultural issues including literature and language. - 3.
+Plan analysis that can relate to our surroundings.